About Rosenethe Singers

 In April 2017 we were visited by Panumkoret, a choir from Denmark, for a wonderful joint concert of Scottish and Danish music.

 * "This was the kind of programming you would encounter at a Festival or a Competition and was challenging in many ways and rewarding in others.
 In this concert there was a rare gift - a chance to discover "new" music – new sounds and unusual combinations.
 Priceless."
 (D. Hugh Macdonald, Spring Concert 2018, Review)

-Another exciting season lies ahead in 2019-2020, beginning in November with a beautiful unaccompanied work by the Swiss composer, Frank Martin, Mass for Double Choir, written in 1922 but not performed until 1963.
-Jesu Meine Freude, Bach, will also be on the programme.
+This began as a very exciting season, with a concert in November, of a beautiful unaccompanied work by the Swiss composer, Frank Martin, Mass for Double Choir, written in 1922 but not performed until 1963.
+Jesu Meine Freude, Bach, was also on the programme.

-Closer to Christmas, Rosenethe Singers will be performing at Gleneagles Hotel for An Evening of Music at Christmas, the flagship event organised by Auchterarder Macmillan Cancer Support Fundraising Group.
+Closer to Christmas, Rosenethe Singers performed at Gleneagles Hotel for An Evening of Music at Christmas, the flagship event organised by Auchterarder Macmillan Cancer Support Fundraising Group.

 Soloists and Musicians

-Rosenethe Singers have been accompanied by an enviable list of soloists and musicians in recent years, including: Ursula Bambruch; Robin Bell; Liam Bonthrone; Chris Brannick; Andrew Dickinson; Belinda Evans; Cheryl Forbes; Philip Gault; Sharron Griffiths; Susan Hamilton; Robin Horgan; Stewart Kempster; Jolyon Loy; Simon Oberst; Jacob Phillips; Eleanor Rashid; Ingrid Sawers; Edward Woodhouse; Ulrike Wutscher; and Lauren Young.
+Rosenethe Singers have been accompanied by an enviable list of soloists and musicians in recent years, including: Ursula Bambruch; Robin Bell; Liam Bonthrone; Chris Brannick; Andrew Dickinson; Belinda Evans; Cheryl Forbes; Philip Gault; Sharron Griffiths; Susan Hamilton; Robin Horgan; Stewart Kempster; Jolyon Loy; Simon Oberst; Jacob Phillips; Eleanor Rashid; Ingrid Sawers; Edward Woodhouse; Ulrike Wutscher; Lauren Young; and Ines Zimmerman.

-The Scottish Bach Players regularly accompany us, led by Angus Ramsay.
+The Scottish Bach Players, led by Angus Ramsay, regularly accompany us.